fahadimaduddin/simple-calculator/README.md

 # simple-calculator
-A simple calculator with TypeScript, Node.js and Inquirer.
+A simple CLI-based calculator implemented using TypeScript and Node.js with the Inquirer library.